ZaixuCui/SVM_based_Searchlight/README.md

 # SVM_based_Searchlight
 Matlab code for SVM based searchlight analysis

+PSOM (https://github.com/PSOM) is needed to run this program.

 First, execute function Image_ROIs.m to construct a sphere for each voxel in the image
 Function Image_ROIs:
 Input: